Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   La méthode MicrosoftPassportHelper n’utilise pas AuthService pour supprimer le compte.
-Vous devez effectuer un appel à AuthService et transmettre l’identifiant utilisateur.
+-   The MicrosoftPassportHelper method is not using the AuthService to remove the account.
+You need to make a call to the AuthService and pass the userId.

     ```cs
     public static async void RemovePassportAccountAsync(UserAccount account)